 From the day you pick up your keys, MSV is here to provide you with a full housing service every step of the way

-Here is some important information to read once you are settled in your new home.
+When you have settled into your new home, please read the important information in our Customer Welcome Leaflet.
 We know that renting a home can sometimes be daunting, so please reach out to your Neighbourhood Officer if there’s anything you are unsure about.

 When you move in:

 - Read MSV's Customer Welcome Leaflet and privacy policies found below.

 - Take gas/electricity meter readings and give readings to your energy suppliers.